TheJacksonLaboratory/FunDataR/2_uni_bivariate/1_errors.md

   related occurrence, such as a trade war or pandemic, can drastically affect the predictive accuracy of even near-term economic models.

-As was mentioned earlier, if you could measure e.g. the height of every individual in a population of interest, then you could calculate the mean height of the population exactly.
+As was mentioned earlier, if you could measure the height of every individual in a population of interest, then you could calculate the mean height of the population exactly.
 If instead you measure the height of everyone in a random sample from the population, you can calculate the mean height of